Ken Gish – Chair

 Jacob is an attorney in the Land Use Section of McBrayer, McGinnis, Leslie & Kirkland, PLLC in Lexington.
 His practice focuses on advising clients on land use issues, including rezoning proposals, zoning ordinance text amendments, conditional use permits, variance requests, and development proposals.
 He also works with clients to obtain project financing, including governmental economic incentives, and to facilitate interactions with regulatory entities.
 Jacob is a graduate of the Gatton College of Business and Economics at the University of Kentucky, and the University of Tennessee College of Law.
 He lives in Lexington with his wife, Amanda, and daughter, Madelyn.

-David Shehee – Treasurer
+Keleigh Arnett – Treasurer

 Treasury Management Officer